 Thank you for your cooperation in taking family vacations during school vacations, and in making school attendance a priority.

 Lynnwood Elementary School is a safe, positive place to learn because students and their parents are committed to following the Lynnwood Way:

 - Be ready to learn.

 - Care about yourself and others.

 Students are strongly encouraged to make riding their assigned school bus to and from school part of their daily routine.
+Kindergarten students sit up front and our Peaceful School Bus Program promotes a sense of safety and family on our buses.
 Students who are driven by parents often arrive late and are signed out early, resulting in a significant loss of instructional time.